mateors/lexer/README.md

 Closures are functions that “close over” the environment they were defined in.
 They carry their own environment around and whenever they’re called they can access it.

+## Higher-order functions
+Higher-order functions are functions that either return other functions or receive them as arguments.

+## Garbage collection (GC)
+In short: keep track of object allocations and references to objects, make enough memory available for future object allocations and give memory back when it’s not needed anymore.
+This last point is what garbage collection is all about.
+Without it the programs would “leak” and finally run out of memory

+### mark and sweep algorithm.
+> allocating and freeing memory

 ## Testing our lexer
 * `go test ./lexer/`
 * `go test ./ast/`